ethankennerly/Entitas-VisualDebugging-System-Flow/README.md

             1. [x] The system prefab has Unity text mesh linking its name.
         1. [x] Engineer assigns the entity prefab, which is how the system will appear.
             1. [x] The entity prefab has Unity text mesh linking its name.
+            1. [x] Trail renderer on debug entity prefab displays in which systems processed the entity.
         1. [x] Engineer may use text mesh and world space instead of canvas for faster performance.
-        1. [x] Engineer links system positions as many as are needed, manually placing them.
+        1. [x] Engineer optionally links system positions as many as are needed, manually placing them.
         1. [x] Select if the entity will be reparented to the system object.
     1. Engineer saves scene.